I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 2: Curation and Model Training

 \subsection{Interface AI augmentation}

-After the LLM training, we extended the app to incorporate a fine-tuned, ultra-personalized LLM that proposes short suggestions during message composition.
+After the LLM training, we extended the app with the ultra-personalized LLM that proposes short suggestions during message composition.
 The goal was to preserve the display-first workflow and agency established in phase 1 while offering lightweight assistance that feels like the author’s voice.
 Additionally, we added a toggle button at the top to enable/disable the LLM suggestions.

-Users request suggestions through semi-explicit interaction: pressing the space bar at the end of a word in the text editor triggers a cancellable request for a short next-phrase completion.
-Any subsequent keystroke immediately cancels in-flight requests and hides the suggestion.

-Fig.~\ref{fig:example_completion} shows how suggestions are shown as \emph{inline ghost text} directly after the caret.
-They do not modify the committed text until the user accepts with a tap.
-Continuing to type simply overwrites the ghost text.